acudworth3/dotfiles/public_notes/workflow_setup_public/IDE_Rebuild_References/nvim_ref_EX_Command.md

 - `:r !python3 hello.py` Reads output into file

 - [ ] Task -> 🗒️ figure out how to load your bash profile
-- [ ] Task -> 🗒️ see if you can pipe outputs into telescope
+- [ ] Task -> 🗒️ see if you can pipe outputs into telescope --> no but you can build a quickfix list
 - [ ] Parse -> 📚 https://vimhelp.org/index.txt.html#ex-cmd-index

 ## Commands (EX) -- Pattern Matching